+Dundurn may have looked something like this drawing by Peter Dennis.
 The shoe itself was incredibly well preserved, and now resides at the Hunterian Museum in Glasgow.
 I was allowed access to examine the shoe in full detail in order to produce the replica.
-The original is only approx 18cm long, and whilst very small it has most likely shrunk a little from being in the ground so it would have been slightly larger.
+The original is only approx 18cm long, and whilst very small it has most likely shrunk a little from being in the ground so it may have been slightly larger.
 Did it belong to a woman with small feet, or an adolescent male?
 We can only guess.
 No detailed analysis has been made of the leather itself, so we do not know if it is cowhide or deerhide.

 Examining the original shoe.

 What makes the Dundurn shoe completely unique is the patterned decoration covering the shoe, and the construction of the shoe is over-engineered compared to other contemporary shoes.
 It appears to be one-piece construction, with the front seam brought up and away from the ground which is a very technical method of construction.
 We see a similar style of shoe in Ireland, but none with the same sort of decoration.
 The craft and artistry that went in to this shoe is astounding, and truly showcases the skill of the original craftsman.
 During the research and construction of the replica shoe, I was fortunate to have a student, Ryan Bain, who wanted to film the whole process.
 Here is the fantastic film he put together.